aqmalafiq/Kasikira/README.md

-# webMamakRecog
+# KasiKira
-Implementation of mamakrecog with Django for web apps
+Implementation of KasiKira with flask web apps

 install Guide :